The Joy of Creation Drives to Entrepreneurship By Galit Zamler

 The Israeli entrepreneur, Asi Vaknin, discovered the joy of creation, which led him to succeed in setting up a club and a surf school.

-Asi's interest began surfing at age six and later the hobby became a business.
-His ability and willingness to overcome the difficulties of the bureaucratic, financial, and marketing processes of setting up the project, derived from a passion that comes from the satisfaction of doing.
+Asi's interest in surfing started at age six when he was surfing the sea, and later that hobby became a business.
+His ability and willingness to overcome the difficulties of the bureaucratic, financial, and marketing processes of setting up the project stemmed from a passion that came from the satisfaction of doing.

 Skills & Entrepreneurship education